ColasGael/DeepClimb/README.md

 ```

 You will be asked to set up a password for your Jupyter notebook.

+Then you will be able to access your VM Jupyter notebooks from your local machine.
+In your browser, go to: `<VM-ip-address>:8888`.

 ### Scrap the data
 Folder: "data/raw"